 The U.S. Food and Drug Administration (FDA) estimates, the majority — approximately 70 percent — of the antibiotics sold in this country go to livestock for growth promotion and disease prevention.

-Overall, antibiotic resistant bacteria infect an estimated 2 million Americans each year, 23,000 of whom die, according to the U.S. Centers for Disease Control (CDC).
+Overall, antibiotic resistant bacteria infect an estimated 2 million Americans each year, 23,000 of whom die, according to the (CDC).
 The issue, globally, has been declared a medical emergency by the World Health Organization.

-Those of greatest concern are gram-negative bacteria, which cause varying levels of infection in healthcare settings, according to the CDC.
+Those of greatest concern are gram-negative bacteria, which cause varying levels of infection in healthcare settings, .
 They are resistant to several forms of antibiotics and an ever-increasing number are resistant to all available drugs.

 The more bacteria are exposed to antibiotics, the more likely they’ll develop resistance to that medication.
 It’s accelerated when the bugs are exposed to antibiotics but not at levels to kill off all the necessary bacteria.